MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 }
 ```

 ## Binding your Native C++ files to your Java Environment

-1. We are going to update the our Native C++ code to include XSAPI and XAL.
-To do this we open up **your_app > src > main > cpp > native-lib.cpp file and add the following includes and global definitions:
+Next, update the our Native C++ code to include XSAPI and XAL, as follows.

+1. Open the file **your_app > src > main > cpp > native-lib.cpp**.

+2. Add the following includes and global definitions:

 ```cpp
 #include <jni.h>